leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 However, this doesn’t mean you won’t scale your operations at some point.

-And delivery management software has the upper hand here.
+And delivery route planning software has the upper hand here.

 Whether you want to achieve [**an uninterrupted pharmacy delivery**](https://elogii.com/blog/how-to-achieve-uninterrupted-pharmacy-delivery-in-2020/ "pharmacy delivery software"), a way to manage field service operations, or a better way to optimize [**food delivery in your restaurant**](https://elogii.com/blog/the-role-delivery-management-software-plays-for-restaurants-and-dark-kitchens/ "restaurant delivery management software"), it has you covered.